* Originally published June 22, 2017.

 When you lord it over your opponents and their ethnicities as some warped Irish version of the Aryan race then your Irishness has absolutely everything to do with it.

-McGregor’s words are not just horrific in the context of this fight because, in reality, he is voicing a well-held opinion among certain sectors of Irish and Irish-American people, those sectors that hold us up against the torturous history of black people in American and declare, completely untruthfully, that we were and are just as oppressed.
+McGregor’s words are not just horrific in the context of this fight because, in reality, he is voicing a well-held opinion among certain sectors of Irish and Irish-American people, those sectors that hold us up against the torturous history of black people in America and declare, completely untruthfully, that we were and are just as oppressed.

 The disgusting myth of the white Irish slaves, the ignorance of All Lives Matter, the fact that the US government’s current bigoted administration is so packed with Irish Americans, all fill me with fear of this overwhelming current of Irish people trying to constantly make ourselves out as the victim and wrongly prove that we are the most downcast in society.